OberKnirps/Twitch-Brothers/README.md

 - Chat commands
   - multiple commands per chat message are possible
   - `!bbname <name with spaces>`
     - Set in-game name (the name is only used on new spawn).
-If not set, the normal twitch name will be used.
+If not set, the normal twitch display name will be used.
+    - Only using `!bbname` will reset the name to the twitch display name
   - `!bbtitle <title with spaces>`
     - Set in-game title (the title is only used on new spawns and only if there isn't already a title for that bro)
+    - Only using `!bbtitle` clears the title.
   - `!bbclear <twitchname or @twitchname>`
     - Command for moderators and broadcaster.
 Will reset name and title of specified user to prevent misuse
   - `!bbblock <twitchname or @twitchname>`